Hippocampome-Org/hco_dev_docs/docs/gridcell_metrics/performance_tests.md

 <br><br>Cell N9 Was Omitted from Testing Due to Having a Grid Score Below 0.2.
 <br><br>Cell N10; Field Detection Correct
 <a href='https://github.com/Hippocampome-Org/hco_dev_docs/blob/master/media/performance_tests/n10.jpg?raw=true'><img src="https://github.com/Hippocampome-Org/hco_dev_docs/blob/master/media/performance_tests/n10.jpg?raw=true"  width="700"></a>
 Note: No penalty was given for field detection here because the human evaluator did not clearly see a field separation issue.
 Possibly fields at toward the borders of the plot had minor merging but the evidence was not clear enough to penalize the detection performance.
 The human evaluator being unsure of how to identify the fields means that the automated detection is not expected to go beyond that understanding.
+Also, if field merging did occur, it was judged to be so small that it did not reach the level of needing to state it as an issue with this cell.
 <br>Cell spacing: GridMet: 75.63 cm; Opexebo: 70.17 cm.
 <br><br>Cell N11; Field Detection Had Small Issues
 <a href='https://github.com/Hippocampome-Org/hco_dev_docs/blob/master/media/performance_tests/n11.jpg?raw=true'><img src="https://github.com/Hippocampome-Org/hco_dev_docs/blob/master/media/performance_tests/n11.jpg?raw=true"  width="700"></a>